-Now to clarify before we answer this in detail- a chicken coop is the chickens’ house where they go to roost in the evening (or during the rain!), this does not include their run or any other space which they can roam in.
+To clarify before we answer this in detail- a chicken coop is the chickens’ house where they go to roost in the evening (or during the rain!).

-The actual chicken coop needs to be at least 3 square foot per chicken.
-So following on with our example of six chickens, the coop needs to be at least 18 square foot.
+The actual chicken coop needs to be at least 3 square feet per chicken.
+So following on with our example of six chickens, the coop needs to be at least 18 square feet.

 The other key item inside the coop is the roosting/perching area.